jlidw/SSIN/README.md

 Download the processed datasets from [Google Drive](https://drive.google.com/drive/folders/1tiS5UjcspNKcWL8RA7J3PxqhwciR5Lg3) and place them in the `data` folder.

 #### How to select rainy timestamps?
-Since rainfall is intermittent, we perform data selection to filter out timestamps with zero/tiny rain to form the final dataset used (HK: 3855 valid timestamps; BW: 3640 valid timestamps).
+Since rainfall is intermittent, performing spatial interpolating for all zeros is meaningless, and too many all-zero data may negatively affect model training.
+We perform data selection to filter out timestamps with zero/tiny rain to form the final dataset used (HK: 3855 valid timestamps; BW: 3640 valid timestamps).
 We follow the data selection process below:
-* First, we
+* **HK** dataset: Geotechnical Engineering Office (GEO) publishes annual reports \[1\] about rainstorm events.
+Like existing domain-related works \[2, 3]\, we directly select rainy hours from these rainstorm days.
+For each hour on rainstorm days, if the num of stations owning valid rainfall values is above five, then it is selected; otherwise, it is discarded.
+* **BW** dataset: No records of rainstorms/heavy rain are available.
+Hence, we first select rainy days and then select rainy hours.
+For each day, if the accumulated rainfall at any station >= 25mm, then this day is selected as a valid rainy day.
+For each valid rainy day, we follow the same hour selection as the HK dataset: for each hour on a rainy day, if the num of stations owning valid rainfall values is above five, then it is selected; otherwise, it is discarded.

 ### Raw Data
 * **HK**: It is provided by Hong Kong Observatory (HKO) and Geotechnical Engineering Office (GEO); we are communicating with them on how to release data.